MietoProgramming/adventure-works-api/README.md

 ## API Protocols

 The API is accessible via four different protocols, all running simultaneously on the same server.
+All list endpoints across all protocols support pagination.

 ### 1. REST API